 5. Pokémon Go

 Pokémon Go is the most successful Pokémon game of all time in terms of player count.
-The mobile sensation lets you, yes you, be a real-life Pokémon trainer anywhere in the world.
+The mobile sensation lets you be a real-life Pokémon trainer anywhere in the world.
 Using AR technology, Pokémon pop up whether you’re walking down the sidewalk or hanging out in your own backyard.

 6. Pokémon: Let’s Go